 After you send us your application, if applicable, our new members committee will meet with you (and your child) in our space to see if Dandelion and your family are a good fit.
 After this meeting, and upon consensus of the co-op members, your child will be placed on our waiting list for a space.

 We are a parent-run childcare co-op, for children from 18 months to 5 years old.

-Consider joining Dandelion if you would like to build a supportive community with other parents, if the idea of working together to run a co-op appeals to you, and you are excited about learning together how to best care for each child in our care with love, compassion and understanding.
+Consider joining Dandelion if you would like to build a supportive community with other parents, the idea of working together to run a co-op appeals to you, and you are excited about learning how to best care for each child in our care with love, compassion and understanding.
 All kinds of families and family compositions are welcome.

 What Dandelion is for Your Child:

 A family-like environment with five children of varying ages.
 A large, sunny safe space to develop independence, self-reliance, and respect for others and the environment.
 Two to three hours outside play per day - long morning walks to different parks in all weather and play time in our outside yard in the afternoon.
 Sometimes we go on field trips.
 Amazing care from two adults, our incredible Early Childhood Educator and a volunteer duty parent.

 What Dandelion is for You: